margo/technical-wg/symphony-proposal-queries/zededa-initial-queries.md

 These feedback questions were received via email from Erik.

-Notes:
--	FWIW this is not the topics that matter to me.
-I want to make sure that Symphony does not make assumptions about the overall system and environment which might make hard to fit Margo into Symphony.

 Examples questions on my list are:
 -	The demo showed several "cert*" containers and the docs have an empty page about the cert management.
 What assumptions does Symphony make about the use of certificates and CAs?
 -	How does the Symphony fleet manager uniquely identify a particular device?
 (Using a name?
 A uuid?
 A client certificate?
 Something else?)